SheevaPlug/Chipselect/README.md

-All searches and field names are case-insensitive, you can group parts of the query with parentheses and combine them logically with "AND" and "OR", while "AND" is the default and thus not needed.
+All searches and field names are case-insensitive, you can group parts of the query with parentheses and combine them logically with "AND" and "OR", while "OR" is the default.

 Please notice that the output is still very raw and by far not in a presentable shape, so please remember that we are